 Get Help Now

-At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries from car accidents, including pedestrian accidents.
+At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including those from DUI accidents.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.

 Get in touch with us today for your free consultation.Schedule Now